jod35/fastapi-beyond-crud-docs/docs/chapter3.md

     national_id_number: str
     occupation: str
     status: MemberStatus
-    group_id: Optional[int] = None

-class Group(BaseModel):
-    id: int
-    name: str
-    description: Optional[str] = None
-    members: list[Member] = []
 ```

 The code above establishes the necessary data models for our endpoints.
 First, we define the `MemberStatus` enum, which indicates the status of a member in a SACCO, with possible values of `active`, `inactive`, `suspended`, and `rejected`.

 Next, we introduce the `Member` model, which encapsulates the information we will store about individual group members.
-Finally, we have the `Group` model for managing group information.
-Notably, the `Member` model includes a `group_id` field, which will be used to associate a member with a group, establishing a one-to-many relationship.
-(We will elaborate on this in the databases chapter).

 We are making extensive use of [type hints](./type_hints.md) here, as evidenced by the specifications of the types of items stored in our lists.

-## Reading All Members (HTTP GET)
+### Reading All Members (HTTP GET)

 This route responds to GET requests made to `/members`, providing a list of all members in the SACCO.
 It ensures that the response adheres to the `List[Member]` model, guaranteeing consistency with the structure defined by the `Member` model.